101sec/blockscript/README.md

 # How to use blockscript?
 Blockscript consists of two parts.
 The first part fetches threat information from public feeds, while the add_enemies.sh script adds them to the blocklist of our firewall configuration.
 Blockscript is flexible by design and can be used manually or configured to work fully automated in the background.

-./fetch_feeds - Fetches feeds from Zeus Tracker, Autoshun and others.
+sudo ./fetch_feeds - Fetches feeds from Zeus Tracker, Autoshun and others.

-./add_enemies - Adds all IP-addresses from the retrieved feeds to the blocklist.
+sudo ./add_enemies - Adds all IP-addresses from the retrieved feeds to the blocklist.

-./addenemy <IP-ADDRESS> - Adds a single IP-address to the blocklist.
+sudo ./addenemy <IP-ADDRESS> - Adds a single IP-address to the blocklist.

 First of all, we need to request an API key from Autoshun.
 You may do so here: https://www.autoshun.org/register/

 Copy the API key to /opt/custom/blocklist/fetch_autoshun.sh, and paste at line 7, look for [APIKEY].

 # Add a cronjob to fetch feeds automatically